nachocaru/xaprb.com/content/blog/2006-10-21-version-01154-of-innotop-released.md

 Someone sent me a message about a particular module I used in my [MySQL Query Profiler tool][5] for debugging purposes.
 Apparently, when I took out all the places I actually used it but didn't remove the reference to the module, it caused some earlier versions of Perl to complain.
 I fixed that too.

 Stay tuned for more goodness to come!
 At some point I'll finish some of my 65 draft articles and publish them.
-Yep, I have 65 articles in various states of completion&#8230;!
+Yep, I have 65 articles in various states of completion...!
 Yikes.
 You can [subscribe][6] if you want to be notified as soon as I publish anything new.

  [1]: http://www.xaprb.com/innotop/
  [2]: http://www.xaprb.com/blog/2006/08/02/what-to-do-when-innotop-crashes/